What Causes Autism? Understanding the Science

 Understanding Genetic Risk

-While genetics play a major role, having autism-related genes doesn't guarantee a diagnosis.
-The interaction between multiple genes and environmental factors determines whether and how autism develops.
-This explains why autism can vary so much between individuals, even within the same family.
+Genetics play a major role.
+But having autism-related genes doesn't guarantee a diagnosis.
+Multiple genes interact with environmental factors.
+This mix determines if and how autism develops.
+That's why autism varies so much, even within the same family.

 Environmental Factors